01 Jun Stem cell therapy could be new treatment strategy for motor neuron disease

 Prof Sir Ian Wilmut adds: “This funding from the MND Association will help us to understand why specific nerves die in motor neuron disease.
 This is a critical next step towards the ultimate goal of developing an effective treatment.”

 The studies to examine the general health and structure of the different cell types when interacting with each other will be carried out at the University of Edinburgh and also by leading MND researcher Prof Christopher Shaw.
-Prof Tom Maniatis will work on the third stage of the programme by identifying ‘gene expression signatures’ associated with the disease.
+Prof Tom Maniatis will work on the third stage of the program by identifying ‘gene expression signatures’ associated with the disease.